christianityorigins/website/essays/_posts/2016-05-01-introduction-to-druidry.md

 1 Druidism

 Christianity is a subversion of Celtic Druidism, filtered through an imperial cult where Asander of Bosphorus aka Julius Caesar took on the Esus/Esos/Hesus/Aisus/Iesus \[[link](https://en.wikipedia.org/wiki/Esus)\] role.
-The Galatians of Anatolia were Celtics who followed Druidism and this religion was subverted by jews after the Bar Kohiba revolt.
+The Galatians of Anatolia were Celtics who followed Druidism and this religion was subverted by a group of rabbi's headed by rabbi Akiva after the Bar Kohiba revolt.
 See: On the Origins of Christianity \[[link](https://christcuck.org/on-the-origins-of-christianity)\].
 Converting christians to Druidism should be easy as it is the foundation for their religion with the same deity, traditions, and rituals (1), but without the old testament and proto-bolshevism slave-morality.

 There are only two things that you need to know to understand Druidry